-One-third of Australian football grounds aren’t female-friendly
+Just one-third of Australian football grounds are female-friendly

 As the new AFLW season begins, bringing with it two new teams in the first phase of expansion, the AFL’s Head of Women’s Football Nicole Livingstone has raised the need for greater investment in improving female facilities at suburban grounds.